Annual Progress Assessment*

 Furthermore, students will receive a formal letter from the department and/or an Academic Plan to discuss specific actions that need to be taken to return to satisfactory status.
 Faculty and students are strongly encouraged to schedule a meeting as soon as possible after the submission of an unsatisfactory evaluation, as well as after the issuance of an Academic Plan, to ensure an alignment of expectations regarding next steps.

-Graduate students will have access to view all reports.
-They will be given the opportunity to acknowledge the assessment that they have received.
+In Part 3, graduate students will be asked to acknowledge their advisor’s comments (Part 2).
 It is important to note that acknowledgement of the assessment does not constitute agreement with the evaluation, rather it is a confirmation of receipt.
+Students will have the option to respond to their advisor in the assessment if they wish.

-• Should students have concerns that they do not feel comfortable expressing to their faculty advisor in the Annual Progress Assessment, they can complete the Student Support Supplemental form (after Part 3).
-This form will not be forwarded to your faculty advisor and will instead be submitted to your Student Services Advisor, Deeona Columbia.
-Your Student Services Advisor may consult with the Graduate Vice Chair, Benjamin Williams, to discuss your concerns and identify possible next steps of support.
+• Should students have concerns that they do not feel comfortable expressing to their faculty advisor in the Annual Progress Assessment, they can complete the Support Form (after Part 3).
+This form will not be visible to your faculty advisor and will instead be submitted to your department’s Student Affairs Officer.
+Your Student Affairs Officer may consult with the Graduate Vice Chair to discuss your concerns and identify possible next steps of support.

 • Students can also contact Jenny Lee, the Director of Mentoring Initiatives, or Kate Aquino, the Mentoring Initiatives Officer, to discuss APA format, ask questions, and receive personalized guidance.